inviwo/inviwo/docs/markdown/DevGuide_Data_Memory.md

 ```cpp
 rep->dispatch<ResultType>( [ &varFromOutsideScope ] (auto br) { ... })
 ```
 The Lambda must also take one parameter, in this case `auto br`, that specifies the actual data type of the elements inside the `Buffer`.
-By using `auto`, we can let C++ deduce the correct data type and define the operation in a type-agnostic way, so that it works for all different types automatically.
+By using `auto`, we have C++ define the operation for all possible `ValueType`s, which is a [specified list of types](https://github.com/inviwo/inviwo/blob/master/include/inviwo/core/util/formats.h#L55).
+This way we define the function in a type-agnostic way and it will work for all data types that are used inside Inviwo.
+Note however, that this also requires the function to compile for all of those types.
-If auto deduces the correct type, we can extract the simple underlying data type using
+To get the correct data type inside of the Lambdas body we can use the following line:
 ```cpp
 using ValueType = util::PrecisionValueType<decltype(br)>
 ```
-which would correspond to `vec3` in our example.
+This would correspond to `vec3` in our example.
 Calling `br->getDataContainer()` then gives us direct access to the data by returning a `std::vector<ValueType>` (`std::vector<vec3>` in this example).
 From here we can work with the data as we are used to from C++.
 In this example that means first setting a start value for the bounding box, initializing it with maximimum extents.
 Next we iterate over the whole vector and reduce it using `glm::min` and `glm::max` which return the component-wise min or max respectively.
 Lastly we make sure to cast our result to the specified `ReturnType` (`std::pair<dvec4, dvec4>` here).
 This is a pair of double precision `vec4`s to make sure the computation supports precision up to `double`.
 Note that `util::glm_convert` casts the result from `vec3`s to `dvec4`s here, so it casts them from `float` to `double` and also adds a fourth component (defaulting to value `1`).

 When the bounding box is computed and the processor starts to render the mesh, it will request a `MeshGL` (and thus `BufferGL`) representation.
 Since that does not exist, the `BufferRAM` representations are converted to `BufferGL` representations by uploading the buffers as OpenGL buffers to the GPU.
 The rendering process then writes to a frame buffer, which is wrapped into an `Image` with different `Layer`s, each of which has a `LayerGL` representation only.
 Since the rendered image is never needed on CPU, there will only be this representation in our example.